SharifAmit/CalDenoise/README.md

 # CalciumDenoising
-[Python] Denoising Images extracted using Calcium Imaging confocal microscopy from interstitial cells of Cajal (ICC).
+Denoising Images extracted using Calcium Imaging confocal microscopy.
+The images are of in-vitro interstitial cells of Cajal (ICC) collected from gastroenterological tracts of mice.
 ## Pre-requisite
 - Ubuntu 18.04 / Windows 7 or later